 Client-side rendering

-This happens to be the default point if you are using a JavaScript library like React JS or Angular to build your website.
+As highlighted in Google’s web rendering architecture guidelines, client-side rendering happens to be the default starting point if you are using a JavaScript library like React JS or Angular.
 If the response of your page varies then this is the best form of rendering to be used.
 Numerous strategies have been used to enhance performance on client-side rendered pages.
 When you use these techniques, it is expected to reduce load times for accessing your site on mobile devices.

 Server-side rendering